Skip to main content

 Features: Unique opportunities for Peacock Bass and exotic panfish

-The canals of SE Florida, particularly those in Miami-Dade, Broward, and Palm Beach counties, provide excellent fishing opportunities.
+The canals of southeast Florida, particularly those in Miami-Dade, Broward, and Palm Beach counties, provide excellent fishing opportunities.
 In many of them, exotic species like Butterfly Peacock Bass, Mayan Cichlid, and Jaguar Guapote dominate the catch.
 For some this is a fascinating niche fishery, for others it is “just” a good local fishing opportunity.
 Canals, particularly smaller ones, can be sensitive to pressure — if the bite slows after catching a couple fish, move on down the canal.
 A series of Angler Guide brochures describing some popular and productive canals are available.
-“Bank hopping” is also common approach in the area — fishing multiple canals in a day by foot.
+“Bank hopping” is also a common approach in the area — fishing multiple canals in a day by foot.